Lumbar shift: Causes and correction (how to treat it?)

 The majority of patients present with a contralateral shift (nearly 90% of cases), with only 10% of cases associated with an ipsilateral shift.
 In some rare cases, the displacement may change and vary from side to side.

-As it affects posture and movement, a lumbar shift can cause pain to related structures and affect quality of life.
-Thus, it is not uncommon for patients to complain of hip pain, at the knee or at the cervico-dorsal level in response to the lateral deviation of the trunk.
+As it affects posture and movement, a lumbar shift can cause pain in related structures and affect quality of life.
+Thus, it is not uncommon for patients to complain of pain in the hip, knee or cervico-dorsal level in response to lateral trunk deviation.

 The lumbar shift is regularly associated with a poor prognosis, especially if the shift seems irreversible and persistent.
 This implies that the condition responds less well to conservative treatment, and that more invasive modalities are sometimes necessary to correct the source of the problem (such as a infiltration or an surgery).